shengchenyang/AyugeSpiderTools/README_en.md

 # Replace (or overwrite) with the actual configuration .conf file:
 # This is just for demonstration purposes.
 Normally, you can simply fill in the required configuration in the .conf file under the VIT path.
-# It is strongly recommended to delete unnecessary configurations to ensure the maintainability of the configuration.
 cp /root/mytemp/.conf DemoSpider/VIT/.conf

 # Generate spider script